zapSNH/zapsCoolPhotonTheme/README.md

 * `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`
 * `svg.context-properties.content.enabled` to `true`
 * `layout.css.has-selector.enabled` to `true`
-* `uc.reduced-megabar` to `false`
 * `browser.newtabpage.activity-stream.logowordmark.alwaysVisible` to `false`

-Switching `uc.reduced-megabar` to `true` reduces the size of the megabar to Proton's size.
-Yes, the highlighted/open megabar is smaller in Proton.

 Create `security.secure_connection_icon_color_gray` as a boolean and set it to `true` if you don't want the green connection icon.